AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/how-to-navigate-and-make-progress.md

 Look a the [Advanced level](advanced-level.md) steps.

 <br/>
 ##### I find time at home and have the bandwidth I need, how best can take advantages of this situation ?
+Or what do I after I have finished attending a hackday or workshop.

 Look at what you should do to make [best use of your time to learn](free-time-ample-bandwidth.md).